abds059/Final-Exam-Short-Notes---Fifth-Semester/Final Exam IAI/Readme/NLP Lec.md

 - #### Semantic Ambiguity

-    - Occurs when a sentence or phrase can be interprated in multiple ways (even if syntax is clear)
+    - Occurs when a sentence or phrase can be interpreted in multiple ways (even if syntax is clear)
     - E.g, **He ate the cake with a spoon**
         - Used a spoon or cake had a spoon ?
     - #### Challenge: Need understanding of logical meaning